-To collect blood from an arm vein, the phlebotomist first applies a tourniquet to the upper arm to slow blood flow.
+To collect blood from an arm vein, the phlebotomist first introduces himself/herself to the patient, properly identify the patient, wash their hands, put on gloves, applies a tourniquet to the upper arm to slow blood flow.
 An alcohol swab is used to disinfect a small area near the inside of the elbow.
-The phlebotomist then locates a vein and inserts a needle, a process called “venipuncture.”
+The phlebotomist then locates a vein and inserts a needle, release tourniquet before removing the needle, after removing the needle, dispose of needle immediately in a biohazard container.
+This process is called “venipuncture.”
+The Phlebotomist must wash their hands after removing gloves.
 Phlebotomists can also sample blood through skin puncture, such as pricking a finger to test a patient’s blood sugar or determine blood type.

 The phlebotomist must ensure that all equipment is properly sanitized before it is used to collect blood.
 Accurate labeling, proper storage and careful transport are also key responsibilities.

 Misidentification or contamination of a blood sample can have serious consequences because medical professionals rely on blood test results to diagnose patients and monitor treatment progress.